milaninayak123/pl300-powerbi-notes/notes/16-designing-power-bi-reports-layout-visuals-and-filters.md

 # Part 16 — Designing Power BI Reports: Layout, Visuals & Filters

+*Layout principles and a full guide to choosing the right visual for the job.*

 With the groundwork from Part 15 in place, here's how a GreenCart report actually gets built and laid out.

 ## Report Structure